jordanpartridge/strava-client/README.md

 ## About the Author

 This package is maintained by Jordan Partridge.
-Check out my personal website at [jordanpartridge.us](https://jordanpartridge.us) to see how I've used this package and other projects.
+Visit [jordanpartridge.us](https://jordanpartridge.us) to learn more about the author and other projects.

-## Changelog

-Please see [CHANGELOG](CHANGELOG.md) for more information on what has changed recently.